Nadjib4869/Mytours/README.md

-# RESTful API for a tours website
+# Tours web App (RESTful API + Pug Template Engine)

-This project is a RESTful API for a tours website.
-It was built using Node.js, Express, MongoDB, and Mongoose.
+This project is a tours web app.
+It was built using Node.js, Express, MongoDB, Mongoose and Pug.
 The API allows users to create, read, update, and delete tours, users, and reviews.
 It also allows users to sign up, log in, and log out.

 ## Features :